MostafaEwis/Ant-Colony-Optimization-Simulation/README.md

-#Ant Colony Simulation
+# Ant Colony Simulation
 This app is intended to simulate the behaviour of ant colonies in the way thy figure out the best route from the colony and to a food source.
-It include an option for visualizing the ant conlony optimization algorithm
+It includes an option for visualizing the ant conlony optimization algorithm